Assault and Battery Overview

 Misdemeanor Assault Laws: Crimes and Penalties

-A conviction for misdemeanor assault can have serious immediate and long-term consequences that go beyond jail time.
+A conviction for misdemeanor or simple assault can have serious immediate and long-term consequences that go beyond jail time.

 -